-8. WITHDRAWAL PERIOD
+8. WITHDRAWAL PERIOD(S)

--

 9. SPECIAL WARNING(S), IF NECESSARY

--

 10. EXPIRY DATE

-EXP {month/year} Once broached, use within 28 days.
+EXP {month/year}

+\

+Once broached use within 24 hours and store at 2 - 8 °C.

 11. SPECIAL STORAGE CONDITIONS

-Protect from light.
-Do not refrigerate or freeze.
+Keep the vial in the outer carton in order to protect from light.

-12. SPECIAL PRECAUTIONS FOR THE DISPOSAL OF UNUSED PRODUCTS OR WASTE MATERIALS, IF ANY Disposal: read package leaflet.
+12. SPECIAL PRECAUTIONS FOR THE DISPOSAL OF UNUSED PRODUCTS OR WASTE MATERIALS, IF ANY

+Disposal: read package leaflet.